syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ## FilterCollectionChanged

-`FilterCollectionChanged` event is triggered whenever the items gets filtered in the suggestion.
+The `FilterCollectionChanged` event is triggered whenever the items gets filtered in the suggestion.

-Code snippet of FilterCollectionChanged event:
+Code snippet of FilterCollectionChanged event

 {% tabs %}